canyoupleasecreateanaccount/pycamel/README.rst

 Install
 -------

-According to version of pip just type in console
+According to your version of pip type in console

 ``pip3 install pycamel``